 This program offers an incredible value as it includes international airfare, first-class accommodations, and many meals, plus the services of a Smithsonian Journeys Expert and tour director!
 Limited to 36 participants.

-During a tour of a family-run olive mill in Bisceglie for a guided tour.
+Today, Visit a family-run olive mill in Bisceglie for a guided tour.
 You’ll learn about its fascinating history, olive cultivation, and the process of olive oil production.
 After sampling the olive oil you’ll sit down to a buffet luncheon.
-Afterward, motor north along the coast to Trani.
-View the Romanesque Cathedral of St. Nicholas dramatically perched at the Adriatic’s edge.
-You'll also explore the Jewish Ghetto, once home to southern Italy’s largest Jewish community.
+Afterward, motor north along the coast to Trani where you’ll see the Romanesque Cathedral of St. Nicholas dramatically perched at the Adriatic’s edge then explore the former Jewish Ghetto, once home to southern Italy’s largest Jewish community.
 After returning to the hotel, attend a lecture by your Smithsonian Journeys Expert.
 (B,L)